- Renovation of the convent into the Tignish Heritage Inn

 - Community Beautification Project

-In 2004 & 2005 TIC carried out beautification projects in and around the community with the assistance of the province and ACOA that included street scapes as well as the construction of extensive gardens at the Heritage Inn and a pocket park located at the corner of Phillip and Church.
-We continue to support the beautification work around the community and partner with community council to hire an individual to oversee and maintain all the gardens and flowers for Tignish Initiatives and the community.
+In 2004 & 2005, TIC carried out beautification projects in and around the community with the assistance of the province and ACOA that included street scapes as well as the construction of extensive gardens at the Heritage Inn and a pocket park located at the corner of Phillip and Church.
+We continue to support the beautification work around the community and partner with the community council to hire an individual to oversee and maintain all the gardens and flowers for Tignish Initiatives and the community.

 - Wireless Broadband Project